-Oily skin may be vilified, but oil isn’t a bad thing.
-It's what hydrates, protects and balances your skin, and it’s what supports it to stay supple, strong and elastic.
-The key is finding a skincare routine that strikes the right balance, and you may need to customise your regimen accordingly.
+Raise your hand if you avoid layering your skin with products just because you fear oiling it.
+While oily skin may not have a reputable position in the skincare world, having oil is not as bad as it seems.
+It's what hydrates, protects, and balances your skin.
+It's also known to keep the skin supple, strong, and elastic.
+The key is finding a skincare routine that strikes the right balance, and you may need to customize your regimen accordingly.

 What is oily skin and why does it happen?

 For most people with oily skin, genetics plays a huge role.
 Having larger sebaceous glands that produce excess oil is a hereditary attribute.
 For others, humidity and hot weather can also stimulate sebum secretion.
 Stress and hormones can kick sebum production into overdrive— excess androgens and cortisol can increase oil production.
 In every case, hydrating and maintaining the perfect balance while treating related skincare conditions is key.
 That’s why you need the best skincare routine for oily skin- here’s everything you need to try now.

 What are the reasons for having oily skin?

 1) It runs in the family - Genetics may play a role in your oily skin.

 2) The environment in which you reside - People in hot, humid areas frequently have oilier skin.
 Additionally, compared to the fall or winter, the summer is when you're most likely to have oilier skin.